khushal2891/Netflix-Clone/README.md

 # Netflix-Clone

-A Netflix look-alike, or clone.
+A Netflix look-alike, or clone. </br>

+<a href="https://streaming-clone.pages.dev/">Streaming Clone</a>

 For fun, training, and practice.

 Forked from contributor <a href="https://github.com/khushal2891/Netflix-Clone">Khushal</a>.